-- Laundered methods in Canada are now primarily from money services businesses, casinos, smuggling, real estate, wire transfers, offshore tax havens, stored value cards, new payment methods and professionals such as lawyers and accountants.
+- Laundered methods in Canada are now primarily from money services businesses, casinos, smuggling, real estate, wire transfers, offshore tax havens, stored value cards, new payment methods and accountants.

 - Canada has weak enforcement of money laundering and financial crimes.